An easy recipe for a tasty homemade Greek yogurt dip that goes perfectly with cut up veggies, cheese crisps or plain pork rinds.

 Although if you use full-fat Greek yogurt, the difference is not very noticeable.
 And Greek yogurt does have the advantage of being good for you.

-Personally, I wouldn’t use low-fat or nonfat yogurt here.
-It just won’t be as good.
+As mentioned above, I don’t recommend using low-fat or nonfat Greek yogurt to make this dip.
+It won’t be as good.

 How to season this dip